-Email
+Email:

 All students have an email account through Viterbo.
 This e-mail address is used throughout the length of the program.
 If students prefer to have their email forwarded to a home or work email address, they must input their forwarding information on the Viterbo email system.
-Students MUST check their email on a daily basis to receive important communications.
+Students MUST check their Viterbo email on a daily basis to receive important communications.
 This includes during semester breaks, vacations, and summer times.

-Health Insurance
+Health Insurance:

-Personal health insurance is strongly recommended and required by some clinical agencies utilized for practicums.
+Personal health insurance is required.
 Students are not insured by Viterbo or by the health care agencies in which clinical experiences are conducted.

-Printing
+Printing: